 was born in 1715 and emigrated from Germany with his three brothers and settled on Staten Island, New York City, NY before 1768 (William B. Moore record says 1739).
 He moved to Carlisle, Cumberland Co., PA a few years later.
 He married Mary Williams either before leaving Germany or soon after (William B. Moore says 1742).

-His son, Jonathan, is said to have been the founder of Titusville, Crawford Co., PA.
+His grandson, Jonathan, born on May 27, 1772, was the founder of Titusville, Crawford Co., PA.

 Data has been separated into files by the initial letter of the surname.
 This nominal index lists the names of over 128,000 descendants of Robert Titus who emigrated from England to Weymouth, MA in 1635.
 The first column is the generation number, with Robert being number one.
 The second column is the surname, with first name and initial(s).
 The third column is the file and page numbers of my main data files.
 The fourth column is the relationship to the person in column two, with h/o denoting "husband of," w/o being "wife of," s/o being "son of," d/o being "daughter of" and c/o being "child of."
 The base files are not available on this website because of confidentiality factors.
 I will gladly share them with cousins if they will contact me directly.